Oktopuce/site_generator/Readme.md

 3) Then you can call the wizard on 'Sites Pid' pages

 ## Reporting bugs / Contributions
 Anyone is welcome to contribute to Site Generator.
-Please [read the guidelines](.github/CONTRIBUTING.md) for contributing to this repository and how to report bugs.

 There are various ways you can contribute:

 * [Raise an issue](https://github.com/Oktopuce/site_generator/issues) on GitHub.
 * Send me a Pull Request with your bug fixes and/or new features.

+- Bugfixes: Please describe what kind of bug your fix solve and give us feedback how to reproduce the issue.
+I'm going to accept only bugfixes if I can reproduce the issue.